Skip to main content

 • The right to file a complaint with the U.S. Department of Education concerning alleged failures by the district to comply with the requirements of FERPA.

-• The right to information about who to contact to seek access or amendment of education records.
+• The right to information about who to contact to seek access to or amendment of education records.

 • The board recognizes that parent and family engagement helps students participating in Title I programs achieve academic standards.
 To promote parent and family engagement, the board adopts policy 4130, which describes how the district will involve parents and family members of Title I students in developing and implementing the district’s Title I programs.